prasadjali/language_translator/README.md

 - [License](#license)

 ## Introduction
-This project leverages IndicTrans2, a state-of-the-art multilingual neural machine translation (NMT) model developed by AI4Bharat, to enable high-quality translation across all 22 scheduled Indian languages.
+This project leverages IndicTrans2 200M parameter model (suitable for laptop GPU runs), a state-of-the-art multilingual neural machine translation (NMT) model developed by AI4Bharat, to enable high-quality translation across all 22 scheduled Indian languages.
 Built on transformer architecture, IndicTrans2 supports translation between English↔Indic and Indic↔Indic language pairs, including multiple scripts for low-resource languages such as Kashmiri, Manipuri, and Sindhi.
 The model is trained on the Bharat Parallel Corpus Collection (BPCC), comprising over 230 million bitext pairs, and evaluated on diverse benchmarks like IN22-Gen and IN22-Conv, covering general and conversational domains.
 It incorporates script unification and lexical sharing to improve performance across morphologically rich and low-resource languages.
 IndicTrans2 is open-source, Hugging Face-compatible, and optimized for both research and production-grade deployment.